AM-Lam/DLLM-Library/README.en.md

 **2.4 Language and Interface**
 - The app supports both **Traditional Chinese** and **English** interfaces to meet the needs of overseas users.
-- Users can choose the language for their uploaded information, and the system can automatically generate bilingual tags (e.g., "香港漫畫 / Hong Kong Comics").
+- Users can choose the language for their uploaded information, and the system can automatically generate bilingual tags (e.g., "漫畫 / Comics").

 ## Open-Source Operational Model
-- **Decentralized Principle**: This project does not rely on a single server and encourages Hong Kong communities in different regions to set up their own independent instances.
+- **Decentralized Principle**: This project does not rely on a single server and encourages communities in different regions to set up their own independent instances.
 For example, the London community can run its own server to manage local user and item data independently.
 - **Open Source Code**: All code (frontend, backend, and database schema) will be uploaded to GitHub under the MIT License, allowing for free use, modification, and distribution.
 - **Deployment Flexibility**: A detailed **Deployment Guide** will be provided, including Docker container setups, making it easy for non-technical users to run the platform on the cloud (e.g., AWS, Heroku) or a local server.
 - **Privacy Protection**: User data (especially addresses) is not made public.
 Server administrators must adhere to basic data protection guidelines (with reference to GDPR).